 Kids First offers educational workshops to school-age children of divorcing parents in Linn and Johnson Counties.
 Kids First designed its workshops to help kids understand and cope with their parents’ separation and divorce.

-When the workshops are held in-person, eight to ten kids are grouped together by grade level.
-Workshops are interactive and utilize artwork, games, videos, discussions, and role playing.
+Eight to ten kids are grouped together by grade level for each workshop.
+Workshops are interactive and utiliize artwork, games, videos, discussions, and role playing.
 Kids take home an activity book to spark discussion with their parents, and the parents receive a take-home sheet explaining what the children learned.

-The workshop packet is $20 for one child or $40 maximum per family.
-The fee can be paid online at the end of the registration process or a check may be mailed to the address below.
+The workshop is $25 for one child or $40 maximum per family.
+The fee can be paid online at the end of the registration process.
+Cash may also be brought in-person to the workshop.
+Alternatively, a check may be mailed one week in advance to the address below.
 Checks should be made payable to Kids First.

 Kids First Law Center